Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 B. Tax Laws

-NGOs are generally exempt from paying profit tax, including on foreign grants and donations.
-Tax is imposed, however, if the NGO engages in for-profit activity and exemption from the tax would, in the view of the Tax Administration, confer upon the NGO an “unjustified privileged position” in the market.
-Businesses and other legal entities may deduct donations to NGOs for a broad range of public benefit activities up to 2% of gross income, although the threshold may be raised under certain circumstances.
+NPOs are generally exempt from paying profit tax, including on foreign grants and donations.
+Tax is imposed, however, if the NPO engages in for-profit activity and exemption from the tax would, in the view of the Tax Administration, confer upon the NPO an “unjustified privileged position” in the market.
+Businesses and other legal entities may deduct donations to NPOs for a broad range of public benefit activities up to 2% of gross income, although the threshold may be raised under certain circumstances and by the approval of the relevant ministry.

-The VAT is required to be collected by entities, including NGOs, that have turnover exceeding 85,000 kuna (approximately US$20,000) in a given year.
-Certain transactions are exempt from VAT, including purchases of goods and services with cash donations received from foreign donors, but only for particular types of organizations.
+VAT is required to be collected by entities, including NPOs, that have turnover exceeding 230,000 kuna (approximately $38,000) in a given year.
+Certain transactions are exempt from VAT, including purchases of goods and services made by charity or public benefit NPOs for the benefit of their members, if it does not affect market competition.

 III.
 Relevant Legal Forms